Can I get VA 100% for PTSD due to MST?

 Military Sexual Trauma (MST)

 Military Sexual Trauma includes any sexual activity where a service member is involved against his or her will.
 He or she may have been pressured into sexual activities (for example, with threats of negative consequences for refusing to be sexually cooperative or with implied better treatment in exchange for sex), or may have been physically forced into sexual activities.
-Other MST experiences include unwanted sexual touching or grabbing; threatening, offensive remarks about a person’s body or sexual activities; and threatening and unwelcome sexual advances.
-PTSD is the most common mental health diagnosis related to MST.
-You may be eligible for VA 100% if your PTSD is due to MST.

 Service Connection PTSD due to MST

-Before VA will assign a 100% rating for PTSD due to MST, it must first determine whether it is related to service.
+Before VA will assign a 100% rating for PTSD due to MST, they must first determine whether it is related to service.
 In other words, VA must first grant service connection before it will assign a rating.

-1. current diagnosis,
+1. Current diagnosis,

-2. in-service event, disease or injury,
+2. In-service event, disease or injury,

-3. medical nexus between the first 2 elements, and
+3. Medical nexus between the first 2 elements, and

-4. credible supporting evidence that the claimed in-service stressor occurred.
+4. Credible supporting evidence that the claimed in-service stressor occurred.

 • In-service pregnancy tests or tests for sexually transmitted diseases,